mayaabusalman/translation-mapper/README.md

 ## ⚙️ Extension Settings

-Here are some settings you can configure to make things run smoothly:
+Some settings you can configure to make things run smoothly:

 - `translationMapper.translationFilePaths`: Array that specifies the relative file path(s) where your translation file(s) are located.
   Defaults to `en-us.yaml`.